opencoff/go-mph/README.md

 to build the constant-DB _once_ for efficient retrieval and do lookups multiple times.

-`go-mph` uses checksums on each individual record and reads, verifies them opportunistically on-demand.
-The DB reader uses an in-memory cache for speeding up previous lookups.

-The MPH tables and other metadata are protected with a strong checksum (SHA256).

 *NOTE* Minimal Perfect Hash functions take a fixed input and generate a mapping to lookup the items in constant time.
 In particular, they are NOT a replacement for a traditional hash-table;